Dominican University College: Research

-The Faculty of Philosophy at DUC specializes in the history of philosophy, modern European philosophy, and Aristotelian-Thomistic metaphysics.
-Faculty members come from both the analytic and continental traditions.
+The Faculty of Philosophy at DUC specialized in the history of philosophy, modern European philosophy, and Aristotelian-Thomistic metaphysics.
+Faculty members came from both the analytic and continental traditions.

-The Faculty of Theology has strengths in New Testament hermeneutics and value personalism.
+The Faculty of Theology had strengths in New Testament hermeneutics and value personalism.

 Science et Esprit

-Since 1998, DUC has been the home of the journal Science et Esprit.
-First established in 1948 under the name Sciences Ecclésiastiques by professors in the Faculty of the Society of Jesus in Montreal, the journal specializes in philosophy and theology, and publishes articles in both English and French.
+The journal Science et Esprit, first established in 1948 under the name Sciences Ecclésiastiques by professors in the Faculty of the Society of Jesus in Montreal, specializes in philosophy and theology, and publishes articles in both English and French.
+The journal ceased publication in 2024 with Volume 76, number 3.

 Student Association

-The Association Étudiants Collège Dominicain (AECDO) elects representatives to sit on the boards for both the Faculty of Philosophy and of the Faculty of Theology.
-It organizes and directs various activities (extracurricular, social justice committee, social gathering) pertaining to student life.
+The Association Étudiants Collège Dominicain (AECDO) elected representatives to sit on the boards for both the Faculty of Philosophy and of the Faculty of Theology.
+It organized and directed various activities (extracurricular, social justice committee, social gathering) pertaining to student life.